 Limited Time Offer Welcome Bonus:

-Through 4/7, you can earn 70,000 American Express Membership Rewards welcome bonus points for opening an AMEX Business Gold Card and spending $10,000 within your first 3 months of card membership.
+For a limited time only, you can earn 70,000 American Express Membership Rewards welcome bonus points for opening an AMEX Business Gold Card and spending $10,000 within your first 3 months of card membership.

 That’s up from the previous 35K welcome bonus points.